snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 station four light-months away that was having a Festival.
 Travelers would be flying in from up to ten lightyears away, and they all wanted to take home a souvenir.
 He was finalizing negotiations with a caravan heading off there to sell his artwork for a commission.
+It was risky;
-It was risky, there was a chance they'd simply take the money and fly off, avoiding the negative reputation points long enough for them to wash off the net, but the artwork wasn't doing him any good here.
+there was a chance they'd simply take the money and fly off, avoiding the negative reputation points long enough for them to wash off the net, but the artwork wasn't doing him any good here.